 - How to schedule important daily activities during times of less fatigue, and give up less important activities.

 - The kinds of activities that may help you feel more alert (walking, gardening, bird-watching).

 - How to avoid or change situations that cause stress.

 - How to avoid or change activities that cause fatigue.

-- Exercise programs that are right for the patient and decrease fatigue.
+Exercise programs that are right for you and decrease fatigue.

 - The importance of eating enough food and drinking enough fluids.

 Physical therapy for patients who have nerve problems or muscle weakness.

 - Respiratory therapy for patients who have trouble breathing.